Taproot/indieauth/README.md

 	}
 ]);

-// In your authorization endpoint route: return $server->handleAuthorizationEndpointRequest($request);
+// In your authorization endpoint route, which must not be CSRF-protected: return $server->handleAuthorizationEndpointRequest($request);

-// In your token endpoint route: return $server->handleTokenEndpointRequest($request);
+// In your token endpoint route, which must not be CSRF-protected: return $server->handleTokenEndpointRequest($request);

 // In another route (e.g. a micropub route), to authenticate the request: